-Madeleine covers PCR, nucleic acid amplification, and sample prep technologies for GenomeWeb.
+Madeleine covers PCR, nucleic acid amplification, and sample prep technologies for GenomeWeb and 360Dx.

 The firm is offering molecular diagnostic testing and clinical trial services to bridge knowledge gaps and increase access to personalized care locally.

 The new system is targeting the clinical space and aims to assist in translating assays from research-use to in vitro diagnostics.

 Called the Nio+, the system enables users to run multiple multiplexed experiments using a single instrument.